simcap/observance/README.md

 ## Testing

 This gem uses minitest.
-To test just run `bundle exec rake`.
+Just run `bundle exec rake` to test.

 ## Features

 * Handle observations of **different sizes** (although makes less sense)
-* Observations can be **JSON documents** since Observance handles nested hashes
+* Observations can be **JSON documents** since `Observance` handles nested hashes
-* Filter which set of keys to run Observance on
+* Filter which set of keys to run `Observance` on

 ## Usage

 ### Observance input

-Observance needs as input collections of observations.
+`Observance` needs as input collections of observations.
 An observation is anything that responds to `to_a` or `to_h`.

 For instance Hashes or Arrays: